 - 2009 Guide to the World’s Leading Experts in Commercial Arbitration

 - Named one of Lexpert’s “Top 40 Lawyers Under 40” in 2007

 Memberships and activities

 - Canadian Bar Association

-- Canadian representative of the Young Arbitrators' Forum (YAF) of the International Chamber of Commerce (ICC) (since 2008)
+- Young Arbitrators’ Forum (YAF) of the International Chamber of Commerce (ICC)